TobiasNetzer/HomeSense/README.md

 ![image](docs/HomeSense%20Render.png)

 Initially, the idea was simply to monitor temperature and humidity wirelessly.
-Along the way, I chose the Bosch BME680 sensor, which also provides air pressure and air quality measurements
+Along the way, I chose the Bosch BME680 sensor, which also provides air pressure and air quality measurements.

 Sensor data is primarily transmitted via MQTT.
 To ensure continued operation in the absence of Wi-Fi, the device also supports local data logging using a microSD card and includes a real-time clock (RTC) for accurate timestamps.